CSR & Sustainability

 Better for the environment than the solvent based alternatives and also enable post-production machine clean down with less harmful chemicals, making the whole printing process more green.

-is ITL’s product re-engineering platform.
+is ITL’s award-winning product re-engineering platform.
 We analyse labelling and packaging to maximise suitability for the customer based on cost, performance and environmental aspects.

 LabelView™ is ITL’s bespoke woven label virtual proofing system.
 Creating realistic and incredibly detailed digital images of woven labels, it helps with brand direction, colour choices and various other aspects of label design before committing to physical sampling for final approval.
 At concept stage, this solution is capable of greatly reducing the amount of time, energy and materials used in normal sampling processes.